The Front-of-Pack Claims That Drive Snack Bar Purchase Intent

 Protein Framing: Grams Beat Buzzwords

-High protein snacks are one of the fastest-growing segments in the snack bar category.
+High-protein snacks are one of the fastest-growing segments in the snack bar category.
 But how you communicate protein on pack makes a dramatic difference:

 ClaimPreference (%)